 For beautiful tailored clothes and leather goods, linen kaftans, jackets and dresses which are hand made and hand embroidered, we recommend you visit Nawal at her lovely boutique AYA’S in the Mellah in Marrakech.
-Nawal proudly showed us photos of celebrities who had shopped with her, including Sarah Jessica Parker, Hugh Jackman and British Royal, Princess Michael of Kent.
-I couldn’t resist buying several jackets from Nawal, which have already been worn in Sydney and some handmade tote bags and leather and silk tassels.
+Nawal proudly showed us photos of celebrities who had also shopped with her.
+These include Sarah Jessica Parker, Hugh Jackman and also the British Royal, Princess Michael of Kent.
+I couldn’t resist buying several jackets from Nawal.
+We also could not resist some of her handmade tote bags and the leather and silk tassels.

-We took time out from the bustling Marrakech streets and visited the gorgeous Majorelle Gardens.
-With walls painted in dazzling cobalt blue paint and bright daffodil yellow, which contrast with the green oasis, the Majorelle Gardens are a botanical garden and museum in the centre of Marrakech.
-The former home of Yves Sant-Laurent and where his ashes are scattered, the gardens were gifted to the city of Marrakech on his death.
+We took time out from the bustling Marrakech streets and also visited the gorgeous Majorelle Gardens.
+With walls painted in dazzling cobalt blue paint and bright daffodil yellow, which contrast with the green oasis.
+The Majorelle Gardens are a botanical garden and museum in the centre of Marrakech.
+The former home of Yves Sant-Laurent and where his ashes were scattered.
+The gardens were also gifted to the city of Marrakech on his death.
 We had never seen cacti quite like the collection in this garden!
 It really is well worth spending an hour or so there.

 As the sun begins to set, the place to be in Marrakech is Djemaa el-Fna Square.
-The mood changes as the square changes from a bustling market square during the day, to open air food stalls, entertainers and musicians and snake charmers which dot every corner.
-The people of Marrakech congregate in the square after dark to shop and meet friends and the tourists mingle in the crowds to watch the procession go by.
-The smells of the flaming grills, roasting snails and the sounds of local bands mesmorised us and we returned to the square each night we were in Marrakech to enjoy our dinner at the food stalls, sip glasses of mint tea and wander amongst the wonderful chaos that is Marrakech after dark.
+The mood changes as the square changes from a bustling market square during the day, to open air food stalls.
+Entertainers and musicians and also snake charmers, add to the ambience.
+The people of Marrakech congregate in the square after dark to shop and meet friends.
+Whilst the tourists mingle in the crowds, to watch the procession go by.
+The smells of the flaming grills, roasting snails and the sounds of local bands mesmorised us.
+We returned to the square each night we were in Marrakech.
+Enjoying our dinner at the food stalls, sipping glasses of mint tea and also wandering amongst the wonderful chaos that is Marrakech after dark.

-After walking back to our traditional Moroccan hotel, or Riad, along the narrow alleyways, we were happy to fall into bed after an exhausting but exhilarating day exploring and shopping!
+After walking back to our Riad, our traditional Moroccan hotel, along the narrow alleyways, we were happy to fall into bed.
+It had been an exhausting but also exhilarating time in Marrakech, exploring and shopping!